slacgismo/solar-data-tools/README.md

 ### Solvers

-#### QSS & CLARABEL
+#### CLARABEL

-By default, [QSS](https://github.com/cvxgrp/qss) and CLARABEL solvers are used for non-convex and convex problems, respectively.
-Both are supported by [OSD](https://github.com/cvxgrp/signal-decomposition/tree/main), the modeling language used to solve signal decomposition problems in Solar Data Tools, and both are open source.
+By default, the [CLARABEL](https://clarabel.org/stable/) solver is used to solve the signal decomposition problems.
+CLARABEL (as well as other solvers) is compatible with [OSD](https://github.com/cvxgrp/signal-decomposition/tree/main), the modeling language used to solve signal decomposition problems in Solar Data Tools.
+Both are open source and are dependencies of Solar Data Tools.

 #### MOSEK

 MOSEK is a commercial software package.
-Since it is more stable and offers faster solve times, we provide continuing support for it, however you will still need to obtain a license.
+Since it is more stable and offers faster solve times, we provide continuing support for it (with signal decomposition problem formulations using CVXPY).
+However, you will still need to obtain a license.
 If installing with pip, you can install the optional MOSEK dependency by running `pip install "solar-data-tools[mosek]"`.
 If installing from conda, you will have to manually install MOSEK if you desire to use it as conda does not support optional dependencies like pip.

 More information about MOSEK and how to obtain a license is available here: